Center-Abstract-Concrete-Machines/CCAM/docs/store.md

 - workshopRegistration products are intentionally hidden from /store.
 - registration=true Stripe products are also hidden from /store.
 - inventory_count must parse to a non-negative integer string.
-- Registration and cart flows decrement on checkout.session.completed; direct modal flow decrements on payment_intent.succeeded.
+- All flows decrement inventory on checkout.session.completed.
 - If SMTP settings are missing, checkout still works but confirmation emails are skipped.